AprentiDigital/DSLDocumentation/glossary.md

 ### Docker

 Docker is a tool that makes it possible to run multiple, isolated copies of applications at the same time.
 It has less overhead than running individual virtual machines for each application, because all the containers running the applications share a single operating system kernel.
 Automated tests for websites will run faster if you can run them in multiple instances of browsers at the same.
 Docker makes that possible.
 When running browsers in Docker for the purpose of testing, the browsers are often run in a headless state.
+(See the [Headless entry](#headless) for more.)

 ### Domain

-An organizational construct to group concepts; much like a king has a domain that contains subjects and assets.
-In our context it refers to ideas, processes, and concepts.
+A domain is an organizational construct that helps to group concepts.
+In our context, it refers to ideas, processes, and concepts.

 ### Domain-Driven Design (DDD)

-A set of practices that focus on placing the problem that the business solves at the center of the software.
-By utilizing the language and concepts of the business in the implementation you reduce the risk of mistakes.
+DDD is a set of practices that focus on placing the problem that the business solves at the center of the software.
+Using the language and concepts of the business in the implementation helps to reduce the risk of mistakes.

-This is in contrast to implementations that focus on the technology, and may colapse multiple business concepts into single entity for efficiency.
+This practice is in contrast to implementations that focus on the technology and which subsequently may collapse multiple business concepts into single entity for efficiency.

 ### Domain-Specific Language (DSL)